parallelworks/mdlite-workflow/examples/README.md

 and/or they depend on software that may or may not be installed on remote resources.

+More details for each step follow below.
+The directory `old_parsl_utils` contains files relevant for an older version of PW workflow launch framework and are unlikely to be useful.

 ## Step 1: prepInputs

 The PW form will condense its input into a single text file that is stored as `params.run`.